truenas/middleware/docs/userguide/index.rst

 +--------------------------+----------+----------------------------------------------------------------------------------------------------------------------+

-**NOTE:** when using boolean values, JSON returns raw lowercase values whereas Python uses uppercase values.
+.. note:: when using boolean values, JSON returns raw lowercase values whereas Python uses uppercase values.
 This means that you should use
    *True* or
    *False* in your Python scripts even though the example JSON responses in the API documentation are displayed as *true* or
    *false*.

 A More Complex Example
 ----------------------